PTK12/scripts/README.md

 # scripts
 Scripts that I find useful.
+Might rewrite into Cython for speed...